seetadev/EtherGlance/AWSASDImodule/AirQualityQuotient/README.md

-# AirQualityQuotient (AQQ) Tool
+# This project utilizes AirQualityQuotient (AQQ) Tool and maps it with chest X Rays for early detection of respiratory diseases

-# Problem Statement

-Throughout the world people are migrating from rural areas to cities in search of better livelihood.
-As cities are growing in size they are faced with new challenges.
-A growing city results in usage of more vehicles and  resources leading to more carbon emission which ultimately results in degradation of air quality.
-Major cities in India and China facing air quality issue have made global headlines in the recent years with New Delhi being its poster child.
-Every winter the issue gets aggravated and the city becomes unliveable.
-But citizens in other cities might not relaize the extent of poor air quality.

-# How are we helping

-**AirQualityQuotient**(AQQ) will provide meaningful insights and tools leveraging "ASDI OpenAQ" dataset on how air quality of the city has changed over the years.
-This will empower activists and citizens with necessary information to question policy makers and bring about a change for the better and increase livability and sustainabilty of the city.
+We wish to provide meaningful insights and tools leveraging "ASDI OpenAQ" dataset on how air quality of the city has changed over the years.
+This will empower  citizens with necessary information to question policy makers and bring about a change for the better and increase livability and sustainabilty of the city.

-# MVP for hackathon and Future

 ## MVP